 French Bulldogs are great house/lap dogs.
 They thrive on human companionship and are ideal for people that have time to devote to them.
 Their compact size, and calm nature also makes them great indoor pets.
 They can live happily in a flat and have fairly minimal exercise needs, but do require daily walks.

 The French bulldog has only a single short coat which does not shed excessively.
 This coat type means that they do feel the cold and frenchies living in cooler climates should have extra covering/clothing during winter.
 They cannot live outdoors and precautions must be taken when exercising during hot or humid weather as they are prone to heat stress.
 French Bulldogs can't swim because of their stocky physique so care must be taken near swimming areas.

 What is the average price for a French Bulldog Puppy?

 According to the French Bulldog Clubs of NSW & VIC, a puppy from fully health tested parents should be $3,000 - $4,000.

 Unfortunately, the huge increase in the popularity of French Bulldogs has created opportunities for unethical breeders who are exploiting the breed and charging $10,000+ for puppies.
-In response, The Australian National Kennel Council (ANKC) has just announced the establishment of a task force to investigate the corrupt practices affecting the breed (see Press Release March 2017).
+In response, The Australian National Kennel Council (ANKC) established a task force to investigate the corrupt practices affecting the breed (see Press Release March 2017).

 According to the ANKC, these breeders tend to exploit the premise of 'Exotic' and 'Rare Colours' by disregarding the breed standard and falsifying colour.
 When colour is the main and at times only reason for producing a litter, health can and is at times compromised.